ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 #.
 Flash the SD card with Raspberry Pi OS (previously Raspbian).
 Some Important notes:

     * If you are required to pick a username and password, it is recommended to pick :code:`pi` and :code:`raspberry`.
-These are the defaults for most RPi installations.
+For now, all the heads are set by default with :code:`robo`` as the username and :code:`test` as the password.
     * Reminder for CI Group people: if you select a keyboard layout, pick `English(US)`.
 It can always be changed using the `raspi-config` tool on the RPi.
     * When setting up the Wi-Fi connection, select your Country.
 (CI-Group Wi-Fi: *ThymioNet*)